Ninebot Max Review: Highlights

 Segway Ninebot Max Feature Review

-Scooter is a bit heavy at 42 lbs, although still manageable.
-In our experience, 45 lbs (20 kg) is the limit for a scooter to be truly “portable.”
+At 42 lbs, the scooter is a bit heavy, although still manageable.
+In our experience, 45 lbs (20 kg) is the limit for a scooter to be truly portable.

 Stem folding mechanism

-The frame of the Ninebogt Max is very nearly identical to the Xiaomi M365, but supersized, making it more durable.
+The frame of the Ninebot Max is very nearly identical to the Xiaomi M365, but supersized, making it more durable.
 Segway Ninebot has said that this scooter was designed specifically for the sharing market in mind.
+This should make it an especially durable scooter for personal use.

 Scooter also has DC converter built in with a standard IEC 320 C5 “Mickey Mouse ears” power connector, with an added port if it fails so you can use a charger or plug in directly to the wall.